AMReX-Combustion/PeleC/README.rst

 4. Move to an example build folder, build an executable, run a test case: ::

-    cd ${PELEC_HOME}/Exec/RegTests/PMF
+    cd ${PELEC_HOME}/ExecCpp/RegTests/PMF
     make
-    ./Pele2d.xxx,yyy.ex inputs-2d-regt
+    ./Pele3d.xxx,yyy.ex inputs_ex

 * Notes

    A. In the exec line above, xxx.yyy is a tag identifying your compiler and various build options, and will vary across pltaform.
 (Note that GNU compilers must be at least 4.8.4, and MPI should be at least version 3).
-   B. The example is 2D premixed flame, flowing vertically upward through the domain with no gravity.
+   B. The example is 3D premixed flame, flowing vertically upward through the domain with no gravity.
 The lateral boundaries are periodic.
 A detailed hydrogen model is used.
-The solution is initialized with a wrinkled (perturbed) 1D steady flame solution computed using the PREMIX code.
+The solution is initialized with a wrinkled (perturbed) 2D steady flame solution computed using the PREMIX code.
 Two levels of solution-adaptive refinement are automatically triggered by the presence of the flame intermediate, HO2.
    C. In addition to informative output to the terminal, periodic plotfiles are written in the run folder.
 These may be viewed with CCSE's Amrvis (<https://ccse.lbl.gov/Downloads/downloadAmrvis.html>) or Vis-It (<http://vis.lbl.gov/NERSC/Software/visit/>):

       1. In Vis-It, direct the File->Open dialogue to select the file named "Header" that is inside each plotfile folder..
-      2. With Amrvis, "amrvis2d plt00030", for example.
+      2. With Amrvis, "amrvis3d plt00030", for example.
-   D. The sample case is one of the `PeleC` regresion tests, and is therefore quite small/coarse and quick to run.
-For a more significant test, replace the input file above with inputs-2d-fiab.

 Dependencies